microsoft/AirSim/docs/use_precompiled.md

 # Coming Soon
 Unreal Environments are highly detailed and generates very large files.
-We are still trying to figure out the best strategy to host our big binaries.
-If you would like to contribute or have any suggestions, [let us know](issues/).
-We might make binaries available through private channels as a one-off item to select individuals.
-Due to licensing restrictions, we cannot make some of our environments available as a source code.
+We are still trying to figure out the best strategy to host these big binaries.
+If you would like to contribute or have any suggestions, [let us know](https://github.com/Microsoft/AirSim/issues).

+We *might* make be able to make binaries available through private channels as a one-off item to select individuals.
+Due to licensing restrictions, we cannot make some of our environments available as source code.